lrspeiser/DensityDependentMetricModel/README.md

 ## Methods

 **Data acquisition and preparation**: We obtained Milky Way rotation curve data from Gaia DR3, selecting stars with radial velocity uncertainties below 5 km/s and parallax signal-to-noise ratios exceeding 5.
-The sample comprises 132,000 stars spanning galactocentric radii from 5 to 16 kpc, stratified across 11 longitude bins for uniform azimuthal coverage.
-We binned data in annuli of width ΔR = 0.5 kpc, computing mean circular velocities using the Jeans equation formalism correcting for asymmetric drift [26].
+The sample comprises 144,000 stars spanning galactocentric radii from 3.7 to 16.1 kpc, stratified across 11 longitude bins for uniform azimuthal coverage.
+The radial distribution is highly concentrated, with 88% of stars between 7-9 kpc, providing exceptional resolution of the Solar neighborhood dynamics.
+Mean velocity uncertainties are 1.22 km/s with a median of 1.00 km/s, demonstrating the high quality of Gaia's spectroscopic data [15].
+We binned data in annuli of width ΔR = 0.5 kpc for R < 10 kpc and ΔR = 1.0 kpc beyond, computing mean circular velocities using the Jeans equation formalism correcting for asymmetric drift [26].

 **Gravitational potential calculation**: The baryonic gravitational potential includes contributions from thin disk, thick disk, bulge, and gas components.
 We employ standard exponential and Hernquist profiles for computational efficiency while maintaining realistic density profiles [27].
 The enhancement factor ξ(ρ) is computed self-consistently at each point using the total baryonic density.

 **Bayesian parameter estimation**: We utilized dynesty version 2.1.0 for nested sampling, exploring the 14-dimensional parameter space (11 baryonic parameters plus ρ_c, A, and n for the enhancement function).
 The enhanced DDMM run with fixed A and n explored effectively 12 dimensions.
 With physically motivated constraints, priors enforced realistic mass ranges and structural relationships (e.g., thick disk more extended than thin disk).
-The sampler achieved 46,458 effective samples with 3,733,367 likelihood evaluations.
+The sampler achieved 46,458 effective samples with 3,733,367 likelihood evaluations across our 144,000 stellar data points.
 Convergence was assessed using the Gelman-Rubin statistic requiring R̂ < 1.01.

 **Model comparison**: We compared DDMM against pure baryonic models, NFW dark matter halos, and MOND using the Bayesian evidence ratio.
 Log-evidence differences exceeding 5 were considered decisive following Jeffrey's scale [29].
 The GR baseline's catastrophically negative log-evidence of -4.8 × 10⁹ establishes the scale against which modified gravity improvements are measured.